Scott3142/python-programming/site/codelabs/part-1.md

 Positive
 : **Exercise - Multiplication formula**  <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> [Source files on Github](https://github.com/den01-python-programming/exercise-1-16-multiplication-formula.git)

+Positive
-Once you have completed the previous exercise, try finding out the greatest possible multiplication that you can calculate.
-The reason behind the phenomenon you'll observe is that the value of an integer value is capped at the maximum of 2^31-1 (i.e. 2147483647).
-This is because integer variables are represented with 32 bits in the computer's memory.
+: Once you have completed the previous exercise, try finding out the greatest possible multiplication of two floats that you can calculate.
+The reason behind the phenomenon you'll observe is that the value of a float is capped at the maximum of 1.7976931348623157e+308.
+This is because of limitations to the computer's memory. <br><br> To put it into some perspective, this value is **vastly** greater than the total number of atoms in the observable universe (10e+80) and is not even comprehensible to humans.
+There is very little to zero chance that any scientific or engineering application will ever require working with numbers so large.

 ### Division